sokdr/LinuxAudit/README.md

 ## Description

-**This is a Security Audit bash script to gather instantly information about your Linux system which can also help you in the processes of hardening.**
+**This is a Security Audit bash script to gather instantly information about your Linux system which can also help you in the process of hardening.**

 ![](https://raw.githubusercontent.com/sokdr/LinuxAudit/master/LinuxAudit.PNG)